Former Probe staffer Rick Rood, a hospital chaplain who understands the pain of losing his beloved wife, addresses loss, grieving and God’s grace.

 The second most obvious thing one notices is that God promises that death will one day be destroyed.
-The day is coming when “He will swallow up death for all time” (Isa.
-25:8), when the sentence of death will be “abolished” (I Cor.
-15:26), and it will “no longer be” (Rev. 21:4).
+The day is coming when “He will swallow up death for all time” (Isaiah 25:8), when the sentence of death will be “abolished” (1 Corinthians 15:26), and it will “no longer be” (Revelation 21:4).
 For all who are in Christ, this is our great hope!

 The third thing that becomes apparent as one reads the scriptures is that while the sentence on death awaits its fulfillment, sorrow and grief follow death and loss as naturally as spring follows winter.
 If death were just a natural thing, it would be unnatural to grieve the resulting loss.
 But since death and loss are not natural, grief and sorrow are.
 They are the expression of pain resulting from the severing of relational bonds that were originally designed by God to be permanent.
 But because of sin and death, they no longer are.
 And it hurts.

 It’s interesting that the first person described in the Bible as grieving is God!
 Scripture tell us that because of the evil and wickedness of man.
-God was “grieved in His heart” (Gen. 6:6).
+God was “grieved in His heart” (Genesis 6:6).
 We don’t understand everything about the emotional life of God.
 It is certainly not exactly like our own.
 But since we are created in his image, we should not be surprised to learn that our emotions are in some sense a reflection of his own.
-One of the most remarkable statements of scripture in this regard appears in Isa.
-63:9, “In all their affliction, he was afflicted.”
+One of the most remarkable statements of scripture in this regard appears in Isaiah 63:9, “In all their affliction, he was afflicted.”
 Edward J. Young, in his commentary on Isaiah (vol 3, p.
 481) says, “God feels the sufferings of his people as his own sufferings.”
 In fact, every member of the Godhead is described in scripture as experiencing grief.
 Not only God the Father, as in these passages, but also God the Son.
-In reflecting on his rejection by the nation’s leaders in Jerusalem, it is said that He “wept over it” (Lk.
-19:41).
+In reflecting on his rejection by the nation’s leaders in Jerusalem, it is said that He “wept over it” (Luke 19:41).
 At the tomb of his friend Lazarus He “was deeply moved in spirit and was troubled,” and indeed that he “wept” (John 11:33, 35).
-In the garden of Gesthemane Jesus is described as pouring out his heart to God the Father “with loud crying and tears” (Heb.
-5:7).
+In the garden of Gethsemane Jesus is described as pouring out His heart to God the Father “with loud crying and tears” (Hebrews 5:7).
 The Holy Spirit is described as experiencing grief as well.
-Compare Isa.
-63:10 and Eph.
-4:30, where we are warned against “grieving the Holy Spirit” by our sins.
-The psalmist says that God “remembers” our tears (Ps.
-56:8).
-And it is even implied that He is in some sense moved by them (Isa.
-38:5, “I have heard your prayers, I have seen your tears”).
+Compare Isaiah 63:10 and Ephesians 4:30, where we are warned against “grieving the Holy Spirit” by our sins.
+The psalmist says that God “remembers” our tears (Psalm 56:8).
+And it is even implied that He is in some sense moved by them (Isaiah 38:5, “I have heard your prayers, I have seen your tears”).

 If God, then, experiences grief, it should not surprise us to find many scriptures which describe God’s people as experiencing grief as well.
-Abraham is said to have “mourned and wept” over the death of his wife Sarah (Gen. 23:2).
-So Joseph at the death of his father Jacob (Gen. 50:1).
-The nation Israel at the death of Moses (Deut.
-34:8).
+Abraham is said to have “mourned and wept” over the death of his wife Sarah (Genesis 23:2).
+So Joseph at the death of his father Jacob (Genesis 50:1).
+The nation Israel at the death of Moses (Deuteronomy 34:8).
 Indeed, there is an entire book devoted to expressing the “Lamentations” of the nation Israel over the fall of Jerusalem to Babylon.
 True, God’s people were admonished not to mourn in the same way that the surrounding pagan nations did at the death of their own.
-Though we do not understand today the meaning of these practices, the Jews were forbidden to “cut themselves” or “shave their head” for the sake of the dead, as their pagan neighbors did (Lev.
-19:28; Deut.
-14:1).
-Nonetheless, there were traditional mourning practices among the Jews that were viewed as entirely appropriate (e.g., the covering of the head in II Sam 15:30, the baring of the feet in Isa.
-20:2, and the covering of the lip in Lev.
-13:45 and Micah 3:7.)
-The fact that Ezekiel was forbidden these outward expressions of mourning at the death of his wife (Ezek.
-24:16-17) as a sign to the nation concerning their impending judgment (v.
+Though we do not understand today the meaning of these practices, the Jews were forbidden to “cut themselves” or “shave their head” for the sake of the dead, as their pagan neighbors did (Leviticus 19:28; Deuteronomy 14:1).
+Nonetheless, there were traditional mourning practices among the Jews that were viewed as entirely appropriate (e.g., the covering of the head in 2 Sam 15:30, the baring of the feet in Isaiah 20:2, and the covering of the lip in Leviticus 13:45 and Micah 3:7.)
+The fact that Ezekiel was forbidden these outward expressions of mourning at the death of his wife (Ezekiel 24:16-17) as a sign to the nation concerning their impending judgment (v.
 24), indicates that such restraint was not considered normal.

 Few people have experienced losses greater than those that befell Job.
 Perhaps his initial response to news of the death of his children provides something of a paradigm for us.
-“Then Job arose and tore his robe and shaved his head, and he fell to the ground and worshipped” (Job 1:20).
-Grieving, but worshipping.
+“Then Job arose and tore his robe and shaved his head, and he fell to the ground and worshiped” (Job 1:20).
+Grieving, but worshiping.
 Grieving profoundly.
-Worshipping humbly.
+Worshiping humbly.

 Comfort and Grace

-As indicated in the passage examined above (II Cor.
-1), much of God’s comfort comes to us through his people.
+As indicated in the passage examined above (2 Corinthians 1), much of God’s comfort comes to us through his people.
 Later in this very letter, Paul tells us that he was comforted by God’s sending his friend Titus.
-“But God, who comforts the depressed, comforted us by the coming of Titus” (II Cor.
-7:6).
-When God provided Rebekah as a bride for Isaac, it is said that he “was comforted after his mother’s death” (Gen. 24:67).
-When Paul was imprisoned in Rome, he wrote that he was “refreshed” by his friend Onesiphorus who searched for him and found him (II Tim.
-1:16-17).
-It is often overlooked that much of God’s grace comes to us, not only directly from his Spirit or through his word, but through his people.
-Peter tells us that it is as we steward the gifts God has given us in serving one another that we administer “the manifold grace of God” (I Pet.
-4:10).
+“But God, who comforts the depressed, comforted us by the coming of Titus” (2 Corinthians 7:6).
+When God provided Rebekah as a bride for Isaac, it is said that he “was comforted after his mother’s death” (Genesis 24:67).
+When Paul was imprisoned in Rome, he wrote that he was “refreshed” by his friend Onesiphorus who searched for him and found him (2 Timothy 1:16-17).
+It is often overlooked that much of God’s grace comes to us, not only directly from His Spirit or through His word, but through His people.
+Peter tells us that it is as we steward the gifts God has given us in serving one another that we administer “the manifold grace of God” (1 Peter 4:10).
 The Old Testament people of God seemed to put this understanding into practice in a very practical way.
 It was apparently their custom to surround their grieving neighbors with love and support by providing meals for them.
-The “bread of mourning” and “cup of consolation” were biblical terms meant to be taken in a very literal way (cf. Dt.
-26:14; Jer.
-16:7; Hos.
-9:4).
+The “bread of mourning” and “cup of consolation” were biblical terms meant to be taken in a very literal way (cf. Deuteronomy 26:14; Jeremiah 16:7; Hosea 9:4).

-A rather obscure passage that has served to guide me in all of this is found in I Samuel 30:1-6.
+A rather obscure passage that has served to guide me in all of this is found in 1 Samuel 30:1-6.

 “Then it happened when David and his men came to Ziklag on the third day, that the Amalekites had made a raid on the Negev and on Ziklag, and had overthrown Ziklag and burned it with fire; and they took captive the women and all who were in it, both small and great, without killing anyone, and carried them off and went their way.
 When David and his men came to the city, behold, it was burned with fire, and their wives and their sons and their daughters had been taken captive.
 Then David and the people who were with him lifted their voices and wept until there was no strength in them to weep.
 Now David’s two wives had been taken captive, Ahinoam the Jezreelitess and Abigail the widow of Nabal the Carmelite.
 Moreover David was greatly distressed because the people spoke of stoning him, for all the people were embittered, each one because of his sons and his daughters.
 But David strengthened himself in the Lord his God.”